sds/haml-lint/lib/haml_lint/linter/README.md

 general, as it is easier to type and matches the convention of many developer tools.
 If you are writing HAML to output XML documents, however, it is a strict requirement.

+## TrailingEmptyLines

+HAML documents should not contain empty lines at the end of the file.

 ## TrailingWhitespace